cis-ds/course-site/content/notes/cross-validation.markdown

 ## Number of Fisher Scoring iterations: 4
 ```

 We can use the same validation set approach to evaluate the model's accuracy.
 For classification models, instead of using MSE we examine the **test error rate**.
-That is, of all the predictions generated for the test set, what percentage of predictions are incorrect?
+That is, of all the predictions generated for the validation set, what percentage of predictions are incorrect?
 The goal is to minimize this value as much as possible (ideally, until we make no errors and our error rate is `\(0%\)`).

 ```r